MMERG/Frontend/README.md

-# MergeProjektFront
+# Loaning Client

+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.0.
-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

 ## Development server
+To load modules in NodeJS, install SystemJS with `npm install systemjs`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding